bodziosamolot/sourceGenerators/article.md

 In simplest terms a Source Generator is a class that produces code based on other code.
 The result is available upon compilation.
 It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our generator to create.
 This is because it includes the output in compilation artifacts.
-This new feature is highly configurable so You can easily set it up in such a way that appropriate files are persisted to the disk.

-## Basics of the Build process
+## Compilation and Build process

-In order to build a .NET executable or assembly we must use specific tool.
+We will be talking a lot about the compilation process.
+It is important not to confuse it with a build.
+In order to build a .NET executable or assembly we must use a specific tool.
 Most often it is MSBuild.
-What it does is it runs the compiler providing it with all the inputs it requires like referenced assemblies, source files, etc. Language specific compiler produces Intermediate Language out of the source code we have written.
+What it does is it runs the compiler providing it with all the inputs it requires like referenced assemblies, source files, etc. Language specific compiler produces Intermediate Language out of the source code and is one of the steps in the build process.
+Compilation is lighter than build and is just one of the steps.
+This is good because we need compilation to be executed often if we want to use a feature like source generation.

 ## Roslyn